microsoft/aed-content-nasa-su20/1-introduction.md

 # Introduction

-You are a geologist working at NASA in charge of analyzing the different types of rocks found by the Artemis rover and producing a report.
+You are a geologist working at NASA responsible for analyzing the different types of rocks found by the Artemis Rover and producing a report.
 The rover will send a text document of the different types of rocks found and you need to parse through this.
-Instead of doing it by hand (because there are a lot of rocks on the moon Artemis sees), your friend tells you about how using the Python program language can make this task much easier and more automated.
+Instead of doing it by hand, your friend tells you about how the Python programming language can make this task much easier and more automated.

-In this module, you will build a simple python program to complete this task.
-Along the way, you will be introduced to a variety of introductory computer science topics and then will apply this knowledge to create a program to do this job.
-You will use Visual Studio Code with the python extension to run the code and utilize pre-build libraries that will help complete the exercise.
+In this module, you will build a simple Python program to complete this task.
+Along the way, you will be introduced to a variety of introductory computer science topics and then you will apply this knowledge to create a program to do this job.
+You will use Visual Studio Code with the Python extension to run the code and utilize pre-build functions that will help complete this exercise.

 ## Learning objectives